maxzerbini/ovo/README.md

 - _POST /ovo/keystorage/:key/updatekey_ changes the key of an object
 - _GET /ovo/cluster_ gets the cluster topology
 - _GET /ovo/cluster/me_ gets the node details
+- _POST /ovo/counters_ sets the value of the counter
+- _PUT /ovo/counters_ increments (or decrements) the value of the counter
+- _GET /ovo/counters/:key_ gets the value of the counter

 The Go OVO Client can connect a cluster of OVO nodes.
 The Go client source code can be found here https://github.com/maxzerbini/ovoclient .